testing-library/testing-library-docs/docs/react-testing-library/api.md

 > Fragment itself.

 > 🚨 If you find yourself using `container` to query for rendered elements then
 > you should reconsider!
-The other queries are designed to be more resiliant to
+The other queries are designed to be more resilient to
 > changes that will be made to the component you're testing.
 Avoid using
 > `container` to query for elements!